 What Kind of Programs will Fulfill the Missouri Elimination of Bias Requirement?

 Programs that help attorneys identify and overcome their implicit biases, build cultural competency, and appreciate the importance of diversity and inclusion within the legal profession will qualify for the Elimination of Bias subtype of the Ethics requirement.
 This means identifying the difficulties diverse attorneys face in the profession, developing concrete strategies to retain diverse attorneys in law firms, ameliorate the discrimination and bias they face in the workplace and the courtroom, and improve diversity in legal settings.
 Programs that solely address cultural competency and implicit bias towards clients will not be approved for Elimination of Bias credit.

-Here are some upcoming webcasts that will count towards the Missouri Elimination of Bias Requirement:
+Check out all the upcoming webcasts that count towards the Missouri Elimination of Bias Requirement here.

 As always, Missouri attorneys can fulfill their entire credit requirement with their Lawline subscription, with over 1,000 courses to choose from.

 **Note: While Missouri’s CLE deadline is usually June 30, the 2020 deadline has been extended to September 30 due to the Coronavirus pandemic.
 All credits should be reported by October 31, but late fees will not be assessed if all courses are completed and reported prior to December 31, 2020.